mandrasch/very-simple-vscode-autoformat-setup/README.md

 ### TODOs

+- What about `insert_final_newline = true`, not supported by prettier, what is the default of prettier? (https://prettier.io/docs/en/api.html#prettierresolveconfigfilepath--options)
-- Do we really need an empty .prettierrc file? .editorconfig should be enough to use local settings?
+- Do we really need an empty .prettierrc file? .editorconfig should be enough to use (local) project folder settings (and not user-specific vscode settings)?

 ### More resources: